derekprovance/DailyStatisticsTracker/README.md

 To teach the following technologies: Java, JavaFX, Postgres JDBC, Singleton real world application

 <h3>Project Description</h3>
 A local analytics tracking application that asks two simple questions and stores the query to the database for later analysis.
-Future hopes for the program are to implement analytics and better user feedback.
+Future hopes for the program are to implement visual analytics and better user feedback.